psmuts/devart-template/project_summary.md

 Technologially, the project leverages all the latest web technologies as well as a couple machine learning classification and ranking algorithms.
 The project will harness the tools and techniques of "Big Data" to efficiently process and analyze project data that will be incorporated into future phases of the project.

-Artistically, the project is a continuation of ideas I have been playing with for several years which concern issues of craft and concept, analog proxies for digital artifacts, authorship, ownership, and the implications, both liberating and sometimes frightening, of our ever increasing connectedness.
+Artistically, the project is a continuation of ideas I have been playing with for several years which concern issues of craft and concept, analog proxies for digital artifacts, authorship, ownership, and the implications, liberating and sometimes frightening, of our ever increasing connectedness.

-Finally, the project is a manifestation of everything I think the future of art should, and perhaps must be; connected, interactive, random and probabalistic, interactive, democratic, non-deterministic and... beautiful.
+Finally, the project is a manifestation of everything I think the future of art should, and perhaps, must be; connected, interactive, random and probabalistic, democratic, non-deterministic and... beautiful.

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.